n27wang/n27wang_sidequest_w3/README.md

 ## GenAI

-The code was written by Dr. Karen Cochrane but she used GenAI to write the comments.
-For me I use Chatgpt to help me generate the code.
+I use Chatgpt to help me generate the code.

 ---